 The result is behavior that resembles a skilled human pentester rather than a scanner running through a checklist.

 Real penetration testing requires dozens of specialized tools: Nmap for discovery, Burp for web testing, SQLMap for injection, Metasploit for exploitation, and many more.
 Each tool has different inputs, outputs, and failure modes.
+According to a 2024 Gartner survey, the average enterprise manages 45 or more security tools, yet security teams struggle to correlate outputs across them — leading to blind spots that attackers readily exploit.

 Agentic AI in offensive security must solve the orchestration problem: